mpanunto/PanunTools/docs/README_BookmarksToIndexFeatureClass.md

 ![screenshot_BookmarksToIndexFeatureClass_1.png](/docs/screenshot_BookmarksToIndexFeatureClass_1.png?raw=true)

 This tool was originally created by by GitHub user [roirboya](https://github.com/roirboya/Bookmark2FC_Pro).
-Many thanks to [Ben Zank](https://community.esri.com/t5/user/viewprofilepage/user-id/90921) for wrangling the originally code into a more digestible form.
+Many thanks to [Ben Zank](https://community.esri.com/t5/user/viewprofilepage/user-id/90921) for wrangling the original code into a more digestible form.